 I introduce this topic in a post called “Chronic Illness and Invisible ACEs.
 When your ACE score is Zero.“

 Chronic Illness, Trauma and the Nervous System: Essential Guide to Quelling the Volcano

 The Chronic Illness Model: 11 Characteristics of Trauma and Early Life Events that Affect Risk for Chronic Illness

 Risk for Rheumatoid Arthritis: the Role of Trauma in Childhood

 What’s Your Story?
 Leave a Comment

 Are there links for you between adverse childhood experiences and chronic illness?

-Does this research make any sense of your symptoms, your life, your relationships or health?
+Does this research help make sense of your symptoms, your life, your relationships or health?

 What’s your ACE score and what type of chronic illness(es) do you have?
-Has healing from trauma made any differences for you?
+Has healing from trauma made any difference for you?

 Leave a comment.
 Every comment helps me to adjust and refine this perspective about the role of ACEs in chronic illness and how it provides opportunities for healing.